WilkinGames/deadswitch3-mp-custom/README.md

 This repository allows you to host your own Deadswitch 3 multiplayer server.

 ## Requirements
 You will need Node.js installed on the machine you wish to host the server on.
+Node.js is free and easy to install.

 ### Node.js: Linux Installation